 - S&C lawyers joined with the American Civil Liberties Union (ACLU) to challenge an Arkansas statute, Act 1, which prohibited unmarried cohabiting couples from serving as adoptive or foster parents.
 On April 7, 2011, the Arkansas Supreme Court struck down Act 1 as an unconstitutional violation of fundamental privacy rights under the Arkansas Constitution, allowing same-sex and unmarried opposite-sex couples to adopt in Arkansas.

-- S&C lawyers are currently assisting Services and Advocacy for GLBT Elders (SAGE), an organization dedicated to serving and advocating for older LGBT individuals, with the purchase and funding of the nation’s first senior center devoted specifically to members of the LGBT community.
+- S&C lawyers assisted Services and Advocacy for GLBT Elders (SAGE), an organization dedicated to serving and advocating for older LGBT individuals, with the purchase and funding of the nation’s first senior center devoted specifically to members of the LGBT community.

 In 1994, Sullivan & Cromwell became one of the first global firms to provide health coverage to the same-sex domestic partners of its employees.
 Today, the Firm also provides FMLA leave, adoption assistance, relocation assistance, and other benefits to same-sex domestic partners.
 Sullivan & Cromwell lawyers from the Estates and Personal Group also are available to assist with respect to powers of attorney, visitation instructions and healthcare proxies, which have particular importance to LGBT personnel and their families.
 Specific questions about the benefits provided by Sullivan & Cromwell may be directly addressed to Melanie Corpuz